L-Infinity optimization to Bergman fans of matroids with an application to phylogenetics: Introduction

-In tropical geometry, one redefines arithmetic over the real numbers so that the sum of two numbers is their maximum and the product is their sum (in the usual sense).
-There are strong connections between phylogenetics and tropical geometry \cite{ardila2004,ardila-klivans2006,lin-sturmfels2016,lin-yoshida2016,Speyer,yoshida-zhang2017tropical} so the $l^\infty$-metric is a natural choice to measure best fit for phylogenetic reconstruction.
-An algorithm of Chepoi and Fichet computes an ultrametric $l^\infty$-nearest to a given dissimilarity map in polynomial time \cite{chepoi} but this is generally not the only $l^\infty$-nearest ultrametric.
-In fact, the set of $l^\infty$-nearest ultrametrics may represent many different tree topologies.
-So from the perspective of the $l^\infty$-metric, there may be many different evolutionary histories that all explain a given dataset equally well.
-Colby Long and this author began a study of this, and other related phenomena, in \cite{bernstein2017infinity}.
-The main mathematical results therein concern the non-uniqueness of the point in a (non-tropical) linear subspace of $\rr^n$ that is $l^\infty$-nearest to a given $x \in \rr^n$.
+{ A recurring frustration one encounters when tropicalizing a classical object is that uniqueness guarantees may disappear.
+In order for tropical geometry to be considered a reasonable mathematical foundation for phylogenetic analysis, failures of uniqueness must be understood when they have potential to cause problems.
+Lin and Yoshida \cite{lin2018tropicalFermat} studied non-uniqueness of the tropical Fermat-Weber point, which is analogous to the geometric mean from Euclidean geometry.
+They showed that the set of all tropical Fermat-Weber points is a (classical) polytope, and gave a necessary condition for uniqueness of the tropical Fermat-Weber point.
+In this paper, we provide analogous results for non-uniqueness of the ultrametric that is nearest to a given dissimilarity map in the $l^\infty$-metric.
+Colby Long and this author began a study of this, and other related phenomena, in \cite{bernstein2017infinity}.} The main mathematical results of \cite{bernstein2017infinity} concern the non-uniqueness of the point in a (non-tropical) linear subspace of $\rr^n$ that is $l^\infty$-nearest to a given $x \in \rr^n$.
 In that paper, it is also shown that there exist dissimilarity maps in $\rr^{\binom{n}{2}}$ whose set of $l^\infty$-nearest ultrametrics contains $\frac{1}{3}\cdot(2n-3)!!$ different tree topologies.

-The main goal of this article is to gain a deeper understanding of the set of ultrametrics that are $l^\infty$-nearest to a given dissimilarity map.
-Proposition \ref{prop:ultrametricTropicalPolytope} says that this set is a tropical polytope and Theorem \ref{thm:treesAlgorithm} provides an interior description.
-The set of all ultrametrics $l^\infty$-nearest to a given dissimilarity map have the same topology if and only if the ultrametrics in an interior description all have the same topology (see Remark \ref{rmk:vertexTopology}).
+This paper builds on some of these observations.
+In particular, Proposition \ref{prop:ultrametricTropicalPolytope} says that the set of ultrametrics $l^\infty$ nearest to a given dissimilarity map is a tropical polytope, Theorem \ref{thm:treesAlgorithm} provides an internal description, and Theorem \ref{thm:sameTopologyTest} gives a polynomial-time checkable condition, telling us exactly when all nearest ultrametrics have the same tree structure.
+From an phylogenetics perspective, this is useful information since the tree structure describes the evolutionary relationship among the species being studied.